clientIO/joint/docs/src/joint/api/dia/Element/ports.md

     <td><i>string | object</i></td>
     <td>
         port label position configuration.
-Could be `string` to set port layout type directly with default settings or `object` where is possible to set layout type and options.
+Could be `string` to set port layout type directly with default settings or `object` where it is possible to set layout type and options.
     </td>
 </tr>
 <tr>